edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 ## Log Delivery List Page  {/*log-delivery-list-page*/}

-Navigate to Configure > Log Delivery Service in the navigation pane.
-The Log Delivery Service page is displayed and initially shows configurations for the account in the drop-down menu on the right above the list.
+Navigate to *Configure* > *Log Delivery Service* in the navigation pane.
+The Log Delivery Service page is displayed and initially shows configurations for the Hoccount in the drop-down menu on the right above the list.

 Each configuration in the list includes this information: